alsoknownaszac/Frontend-Test-Vella/README.md

     - By dispatching actions, I enabled users to add selected products to their carts.
 I also implemented logic to update cart items and quantities as users added products dynamically.

 7. **Guest Checkout**:
     - I enhanced the guest checkout component to capture crucial user information like name, email, and address.
-This information is pivotal for completing the purchase process.
+This information is pivotal for completing the purchase process. yup was implemented for form validation.
     - Integrating Redux for checkout allowed me to seamlessly transition from cart to checkout without losing critical data.
     - By dispatching actions also, I implemented logic to store any relevant information relating to the checkout. as stated earlier
-    - After a successful checkout, I ensured users received a confirmation message.
+    - After a successful checkout, I ensured users received a confirmation message with notistack.
 This created a sense of satisfaction and completion.

 ## Challenges Faced